VowpalWabbit/vowpalwabbit.github.io/_tutorials/cmd_first_steps.md

 tags: getting&nbsp;started command&nbsp;line
 ---

-# Getting started with Vowpal Wabbit command line
+# Vowpal Wabbit command line basics

 This tutorial introduces Vowpal Wabbit command line basics with a quick introduction to training and testing your model with Vowpal Wabbit.
 We explore passing some data to Vowpal Wabbit to learn a model and get a prediction.